Steve Novak: Oklahoma City Thunder (2015–2016)

 On February 19, 2015, Novak was traded to the Oklahoma City Thunder in a three-team deal that also involved the Detroit Pistons.

 On February 18, 2016, Novak was traded, along with D. J. Augustin, two second-round picks and cash considerations, to the Denver Nuggets in exchange for Randy Foye.
 He was waived by the Nuggets the next day.

 Milwaukee Bucks (2016–2017)

 On February 22, 2016, Novak signed with the Milwaukee Bucks.
 He appeared in three games for the Bucks before a left knee injury suffered on February 27 against the Detroit Pistons ruled him out for the rest of the season.

 On August 29, 2016, Novak re-signed with the Bucks.
 On February 2, 2017, he was waived by the Bucks.

 Post-retirement

 Following the end of Novak's playing career, he attended NBPA Sportscaster U. to gauge his skill and interest in broadcasting.
-Shortly after completing courses at Sportscaster U., Bucks' President Peter Feigin offered Novak a role on the Bucks' broadcast team.
+Shortly after completing courses at Sportscaster U., then-Bucks' President Peter Feigin offered Novak a role on the Bucks' broadcast team.

 On September 20, 2017, it was announced that Novak would be joining Fox Sports Wisconsin as a pre- and post-game analyst for Milwaukee Bucks broadcasts.
 On occasion, Novak also commentates Wisconsin Herd games, the Bucks' NBA G League team.

+On October 30, 2025, MSG Networks released a statement announcing that Novak would be joining the network for Knicks telecasts, filling in for Walt "Clyde" Frazier for select games of the 2025-26 season.
+Novak replaced Jamal Crawford as Frazier's backup, with Crawford leaving MSG Networks to join NBC in their return to NBA coverage.